10 March - 13 April 2021

 The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
 The maximum amount you may apply for is 1 500 000 SEK per year.
 The average amount awarded for starting grants within natural and engineering sciences is normally approximately 850 000 SEK per year.

-The grant period is 4 years, starting in January 2021.
-The first payment will be made during January 2021 at the earliest.
+The grant period is 4 years, starting in January 2022.
+The first payment will be made in January 2022 at the earliest.